monikastrah/431-2020/classes/class14/README.md

 1. Quiz 1 results are in your email (sent last night.)
 The [answer sketch is here](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/sketch/README.md).
     - **Questions about the Quiz** should be held until after today's class, and should then be sent via Piazza as private notes.
-    - While you are welcome to ask, Dr. Love graded everything, and also thought long and hard about whether and how much partial credit would be awarded for each item.
-He will only change your grade in the face of a clear error on his part in applying the credit rules described in the sketch, or if you have identified a problem with the item which makes another answer correct.
+    - Dr. Love rarely changes grades on Quizzes.
+I graded the Quiz alone, and thought carefully about whether and how much partial credit would be awarded for each item.
+I will certainly change your grade in the face of a clear error on my part in applying the rules described in the sketch, or if you identify a problem which makes another answer correct, but I hope that won't happen much.
+If you see something or have question, please let us know before our next class (Tuesday) through a private message on Piazza.
 2. [Project Proposals Update](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectA/proposal_notes_2020-10-06.md) is also available.
     - I am caught up with Canvas, as of noon today.
-Please check my comments on Canvas.
+Please check my comments on Canvas if you're still in the midst of revising.
 3. Why is it important to clearly document your work?
 From the stat150 project and [Kelly Bodwin](https://twitter.com/kellybodwin), here's some materials on [Reproducibility, Documentation and Communication](https://stat150.blog/post/03-reproducibility/) just in time for your Project A work.
 4. If you are annoyed [by the default message whenever you run summarize from dplyr](https://www.tidyverse.org/blog/2020/05/dplyr-1-0-0-last-minute-additions/#summarise-and-grouping), you can use `options(dplyr.summarise.inform = FALSE)` to suppress it.
 5. Renaming code in scope is possible in RStudio!
 To see what I'm talking about, see [Elizabeth Eisenhauer's tweet](https://twitter.com/LizStats/status/1310979707329040384).